The dangers of phytosanitary spreadings

 • Powered air purifying respirators are more elaborate filtering respiratory protection devices.
 Their main advantage is the reduction of the respiratory effort reduced by a motorized ventilator which supplies the filtered air directly into the facepiece (full face mask or bonnet) via a creased hose.
 This type of device is therefore preferred for strenuous, tiring and long-term work.

-For effective respiratory protection and depending on the type of plant protection product used, an A2-P3 type filter cartridge is preferred in most cases, independently of a half-mask, a full face mask or an assisted ventilation device.
-In addition to these filtering devices, a chemical protection suit can be very useful.
+For efficient respiratory protection, and depending on the type of product used, an A2-P3 filter cartridge (against organic gases and vapors, fine particles and dust, viruses, and bacteria) is preferred in most cases, together with a half-mask, full-face mask, or powered ventilation device.

 The dangers of phytosanitary spreading